PhuongPhg/SAVABLE/cypress test/README.md

 ## Try our testing files

-To try our test, move the files in [cypress folder]([https://github.com/PhuongPhg/SAVABLE/tree/master/cypress%20test](https://github.com/PhuongPhg/SAVABLE/tree/master/cypress test)), paste all those files in `cypress/integration` folder.
+To try our test, move the files in [cypress folder](https://github.com/PhuongPhg/SAVABLE/tree/master/cypress%20test), paste all those files in `cypress/integration` folder.

 You don't need to clone our project git because we tested them in the demo website.